 Australia Country Report

 Australia's operational environment is attractive and welcoming to potential investors overall, although there is political sensitivity over the foreign ownership of Australian assets.
 The bureaucracy is efficient, and the country is perceived to be one of the least corrupt in the world.
-Larger resource-based projects encounter opposition from environmental campaigners – the most prominent example in 2017–18 concerns environmental opposition to the Carmichael coal mine in Queensland, which has been the subject of peaceful protests in capital cities, as well as legal challenges.
+Larger resource-based projects encounter opposition from environmental campaigners – the most prominent example being the environmental opposition to the Carmichael coal mine in Queensland, which has been the subject of peaceful protests in capital cities, as well as legal challenges.
 Labour-relations risks to business have declined substantially since 2012 but can still cause disruptions, particularly in the mining, construction, and transportation sectors.

 The government judges the risk of a terrorist attack to be probable, although in the wake of the bombings against an Indonesian police station in May 2018, then-prime minister Turnbull stated that the terrorism threat had further increased.
 Australia has experienced several bombing attempts; for example, in July 2017, the police arrested four individuals in Sydney allegedly in connection with a plot to smuggle an explosive onto an aircraft.
 However, police counter-terrorism capability is robust and plots will probably be disrupted during the planning stages.
 Attack targets include the security services or people in public spaces in cities such as Melbourne or Sydney.

 The risk of interstate conflict affecting Australian territory is low.
-Australia's defence strategy is founded on its long-standing military co-operation with the United States, and Australia will support US policy on defence and security matters, as exemplified by former prime minister Turnbull's statement in August 2017 affirming that Australia would aid the United States in the event of a conflict with North Korea.
+Australia's defence strategy is founded on its long-standing military alliance with the United States, and Australia will support US policy on defence and security matters, as exemplified by former prime minister Turnbull's statement in August 2017 affirming that Australia would aid the United States in the event of a conflict with North Korea.
 The government intends to increase defence spending to 2% of GDP by 2021 – bringing estimated expenditure to USD147 billion – and both major political parties will probably continue to support this policy.

 Vaccines Required to Enter the Country